Prime Minister Imran Khan's party to form government in PoK; The opposition denounces a "rigging" of the legislative elections | ExBulletin

 India has previously criticized Pakistan for its decision to hold elections in Gilgit-Baltistan and said any action to change the status of the militarily occupied region has no legal basis.

-Prime Minister Khan thanked the inhabitants of the region for the confidence they place in his party through their votes which resulted in the electoral victory of the PTI.
+Prime Minister Khan thanked the residents of the region for placing their trust in his party through their votes which led to the electoral victory of the PTI.

 “We will focus on lifting people out of poverty through our Ehsaas and Kamyab Pakistan programs; and establishing accountability and transparency in government,” he tweeted.